manizvlabs/agentmitra/discovery/design/marketing-campaigns-design.md

 - **Advanced targeting** with customer segmentation and behavioral rules
 - **Campaign automation** with smart triggers and personalized messaging
 - **Real-time analytics** with ROI tracking and performance insights
+- **Callback request management** with priority queue and SLA tracking
 - **A/B testing** for campaign optimization
 - **Template library** with proven campaign structures